textpotential/bibliarchic/scraps_chapt2.md

+My goal here is to connect the notions of proximity and anarchy in Levinas to interface design that affords reading which is not primarily governed by consuming the content of a container, but encourages a space of interaction that supports difference.
+Just as Drucker offers probabilistic production as an alternative to mechanical determinism, so here, I will offer the anarchy of proximity as an alternative to consumptive mastery in the practice of reading.
+Not only does bible offer a zone of encounter for provoking probabilistic production in the practice of reading, but, I argue, bible can be an *anarchic interface*, an interface not governed by a singular original, theme, or principle.
+Extending Levinas's description of the pre-conscious ethical encounter in the face to face as proximity, I will operationalize this proximity in interface design as a space with depth that opens up possibility for contact without grasp, thus reading not governed by an original (an-arche).

+As I mentioned in the beginning of my chapter on interface, it was in part the simple semantic correlation between inter-face and the face to face in Levinas that raised my curiosity about the possible relationship between the proximity at work in the face to face and bible as interface.
+One way to parse this process in Levinas's writings is that the face initiates a proximity, a zone of encounter (recall Drucker's discussion of interface) that is both near and distant, which in turn affords anarchic relations, relations not governed by one subject's ability to comprehend, understand, or categorize another subject.
+So, in the ethical relation, the proximity of the face creates an interface, a particular kind of zone of encounter that demands contact without grasp.
+Here, I am suggesting a close relationship between the provocation of probabilistic production characteristic of interface and the proximity of the face in the ethical encounter.

+At this point, I need to make a few comments about the tenuous connections between proximity and the kind of space we discussed in relationship to interface in chapter 1.
+Cite the explicit place Levinas says that proximity can not be reduced to geographic nearness or distance and point out that this suggestion does NOT mean that proximity is not spatial, simply that proximity as a relationship of responsibility can not be reduced to typical notions of physical coincidence or contiguity.
+In his reflections on Celan, Levinas calls the language of his poetry a non-place...can the common distinction between space and place be helpful here, even if we do need to stay mindful of the work that proximity does to precede or ground the cultural practices that make up space.
+Space as a process can allow for encounter without an already established meaning....

+I am not sure what to do with this yet, but here is a connection between sensibility, materiality and proximity -

+> The immediacy of the sensibility is the for-the-other of one's own materiality; it is the immediacy or the proximity of the other.
+The proximity of the other is the immediate opening up for the other of the immediacy of enjoyment, the immediacy of taste, materialization of matter, altered by the immediacy of contact (Levinas 1971, 75).

+And another very juicy one on materiality and proximity

+Might just want to put this in a note as to the analogy I sometimes use for proximity, which is asymptote -

+> But it is also distinguishable from the Soilen, for proximity is not a simply asymptotic approach of its "term."
+Its term is not an end.
+The more I answer the more I am responsible; the more I approach the neighbor with which I am encharged the further away I am.
+This debit which increases is infinity as an infinition of the infinite, as glory.34

+I wonder if we could offer a modified asymptote visualization that might depict this approach that moves me further away?

 If Levinas describes the encounter of the face to face using proximity, and if proximity is contact without grasp, then we can see the analogy between proximity and the probabilistic production involved in interface.
 Further, Drucker helpfully reminds us that interfaces "provoke" this other kind of encounter that resists mechanistic (i.e. determinative) consumption of content in a container and opens to a making that involves the possibility of surprise.
 Though the language is stronger in Levinas, the face too "provokes" a kind of encounter that is other than deterministic consumption, this material encounter, Levinas describes as proximity.
 Proximity, then, is another way of describing the probabilistic production at work in a reading event in the space that is interface.

 Saying offers a more accessible (pun intended) way to get at the operation of proximity in both Levinas and in my theory of interface.
 Hand quotes Levinas saying - "Saying is 'the commitment of an approach, the one for the other, the very signifyingness of signication, prior to being a communication in which a truth is manifested" (Hand Reader, 6).
 Already, we can see the entanglement of proximity and language in this connection with the saying...